Nini-Visualization/United-State-Mass-Shooting/README.md

 GROUP BY YEAR(Date), MONTH(Date)
 ORDER BY TotalShootings DESC

-s16. % of mass shootings with no injuries
+s16.
+Percentage mass shootings with no injuries
 SELECT
     (COUNT(*) - COUNT(CASE WHEN Injured > 0 THEN 1 ELSE NULL END)) * 100.0 / COUNT(*) AS PercentageWithNoInjuries
 FROM CombinedMassShootings